stripe/agent-toolkit/modelcontextprotocol/README.md

 ## Setup

-To run the Stripe MCP server using npx, use the following command:
+Stripe hosts a remote MCP server at https://mcp.stripe.com.
+View the docs here.
+To run the Stripe MCP server locally using npx, use the following command:

 ```bash
 # To set up all available tools